Concept · article 11 of 18

 Don't delete fixed costs.
 If you delete a fixed cost outright, every historical P&L that subtracted it suddenly looks better than it really was.
 End it instead — that preserves the past while stopping future allocations.

-Deletion is technically possible (the database doesn't physically stop you) but actively counterproductive in almost every case.
-The only legitimate delete is a cost you added by mistake and never actually paid — and even then, ending the cost on the same day you started it is usually cleaner.
+Because deleting a fixed cost outright makes every historical P&L that subtracted it suddenly look better than it really was.
+Ending it preserves the past while stopping future allocations.
+Deletion is technically possible — the database doesn't physically stop you — but it's counterproductive in almost every case.
+The only legitimate delete is a cost you added by mistake and never actually paid, and even then, ending it on the same day you started it is usually cleaner.

 Was this article helpful?